-PrestoDB is a fast analytic SQL engine for querying big data of any size.
-Presto was developed by Facebook in 2012 to run interactive queries against their Hadoop/HDFS clusters and later on they made Presto project available as open source under Apache license.
-Earlier to PrestoDb, Facebook has also created Hive query engine to run as interactive query engine but Hive was not optimized for high performance.
+A quick analytic SQL engine, PrestoDB is a leading solution used to query a huge volume of big data.
+Presto was developed by Facebook in 2012 to run interactive queries against their Hadoop/HDFS clusters and later on they made the Presto project available as open-source under Apache license.
+Facebook’s Hive, a query engine that was created to run as an interactive query engine was developed before PrestoDb.
+However, it was not optimized for high-level performance.

-However, Facebook introduced Presto after Hive but it is not replacement for hive because both have different use cases.
+However, Facebook introduced Presto after Hive but it is not a replacement for hive because both have different use cases.